-To support children’s career aspirations and preparedness for changing career conditions, the learning content within interventions can serve an important role (Lent, 2013b).
+To support children’s and adolescents’ career aspirations and preparedness for changing career conditions, the learning content within interventions can serve an important role (Lent, 2013b).
 Review findings revealed most interventions provided learning experiences designed around sector-specific skills and experiences, covering STEM topics in particular.
 As a case in point, one intervention supported participants to use a storyboard and software to plan and design a computer game (Emembolu et al., 2019).
 Nonetheless, if the constituent tasks of a computer game designer change markedly (e.g., new software or story boarding alternatives), then the skills, self-efficacy beliefs, and outcome expectations participants had acquired to successfully undertake these tasks and achieve in the role could be somewhat negated.
 This raises a challenge for SCCT which to some extent assumes a potentially stable alignment between a person’s acquired skills and beliefs and their subsequent career goals and choices.

-Preparing children for the potentially changing constituent tasks and work environments of specific jobs presents both theoretical and practical and challenges due to the uncertainty and complexity of future job change.
+Preparing children and adolescents for the potentially changing constituent tasks and work environments of specific jobs presents both theoretical and practical challenges due to the uncertainty and complexity of future job change.
 To minimise this uncertainty, stakeholders could engage with sector workers and support children in exploring industrial technology trends to learn about how specific occupations are changing and the skills needed to aid their career pursuits.
 As an alternative or supplement to a sector/occupation-specific learning approach, providing a broad range of career learning experiences may offer useful benefits for children’s future career pursuits and preparedness.
 To manage the challenges of multiple career transitions, there could be value in enhancing children’s skills and self-beliefs toward a broader diversity of careers.
 Enlarging children’s zone of acceptable alternatives, such as options outside gender or social class stereotypes, may facilitate more efficient transitions into different roles and build their supports (e.g., social networks) for accessing preferred career pathways (Lent & Brown, 2020).

-To compliment discrete occupation learning, job market learning or meta career knowledge may serve as a useful cognitive resource for children’s career aspiration formation under changing career conditions.
-Learning about a sizeable number of discrete occupations and their specific and/or uniquely changing requirements presents a cognitively demanding and time consuming task for children.
-To minimise this cognitive load there could be benefit in interventions also promoting children’s meta understanding of job-related change and the implications of technology for job markets.
-Teaching various learning strategies and heuristics could aid this meta career understanding among children (e.g., consider skills that differentiate humans from machines).
+To compliment discrete occupation learning, job market learning or meta career knowledge may serve as a useful cognitive resource for children’s and adolescents’ career aspiration formation under changing career conditions.
+Learning about a sizeable number of discrete occupations and their specific and/or uniquely changing requirements presents a cognitively demanding and time-consuming task for children and adolescents.
+To minimise this cognitive load there could be benefit in interventions also promoting participants’ meta understanding of job-related change and the implications of technology for job markets.
+Teaching various learning strategies and heuristics could aid this meta career understanding among children and adolescents (e.g., consider skills that differentiate humans from machines).
 Yet, for the most part the study objectives and intervention content examined in this review covered specific jobs and/or job markets in their current form.
-Enhanced meta understanding of job change could support children’s informed career planning and strengthen their self-efficacy beliefs and outcome expectations for their career-related pursuits (Hirschi, 2018).
+Enhanced meta understanding of job change could support children’s and adolescents’ informed career planning and strengthen their self-efficacy beliefs and outcome expectations for their career-related pursuits (Hirschi, 2018).

 Learning about job change may, nonetheless, carry risks in leading to some career-related anxiety, content oversimplifications, and misunderstandings.
-However, children’s contemporary beliefs and understanding of job change suggests they may already need some support in this area.
+However, children’s and adolescents’ contemporary beliefs and understanding of job change suggests they may already need some support in this area.
 Recent survey results indicate many adolescents may hold pessimistic views about their future career success within a changing world of work and hold certain misunderstandings about job automation trends (Speakers for Schools, 2018).
-Given the potential need for job change learning in interventions supporting children’s career aspirations and preparedness, this area should become a ground for increased empirical research attention and to inform the ongoing elucidation of the mechanisms and intervention strategies proposed in SCCT.
+Given the potential need for job change learning in interventions supporting children’s and adolescents’ career aspirations and preparedness, this area should become a ground for increased empirical research attention.

 Limitations